jstromsoe/reach-docs/docs/reachview-app.md

     * Kinematic.
 Base corrections will be used to improve positioning.
 The rover is assumed to be moving.
 This is the main RTK mode
     * Static.
 Base corrections will be used to improve positioning.
 The rover is assumed **not** to be moving.
 * Used positioning systems.
 Choose which GNSS are used
 * Base antenna coordinates.
-Default value is "rtcm", meaning base is broadcasting it's coordinates
+Default value is "rtcm", meaning base is broadcasting its coordinates

 ###### Data streams